zhenyuan0502/ghcp-demo-insurance/RUNNING.md

 - **Python 3.8+** - For the Flask backend
 - **Node.js 16+** - For the React frontend
 - **npm** - Usually comes with Node.js
+- **Docker** (Optional) - For PostgreSQL database

+## Database Options

+The application supports two database backends:

+### SQLite (Default)
+- No additional setup required
+- Database file created automatically
+- Perfect for development and testing

+### PostgreSQL
+- Requires PostgreSQL server
+- Can be run via Docker or local installation
+- See [DATABASE_CONFIG.md](DATABASE_CONFIG.md) for detailed setup

 ## Quick Start